gofilipa/orals/queer_modernisms_list.md

 - Sedgwick, Eve Kosofsky.
 "Shame, Theatricality, and Queer Performativity: Henry James’s The Art of the Novel" & "Paranoid Reading and Reparative Reading, or, You’re So Paranoid, You Probably Think This Essay Is About You" from *Touching Feeling: Affect, Pedagogy, Performativity*.
 2003.
 - Muñoz, José. *Cruising Utopia: The Then and There of Queer Futurity*.
 2009.
 - Love, Heather. *Feeling Backward: Loss and the Politics of Queer History*.
 2009.
+- Caldwell, Kelly. "[The Torment of Queer Literature](https://therumpus.net/2018/06/the-torment-of-queer-literature/)," *The Rumpus*.
+2018.

 ### Protomodernist Aestheticizations
 - Wilde, Oscar. *The Picture of Dorian Gray*.
 1890, 1891 & MS.